alexandre-touret/rest-apis-versioning-workshop/docs/index.md

 </details>

-## Ready?
+## :sparkles: Ready?
 Let's deep dive into versioning!

 Here are the chapters covered by this workshop: